different-ai/file-organizer-2000/README.md

 ### Features

 - Automatically move files to the correct folder
-- Or see AI suggestions before applying them with the Assistant Sidebar
+- AI suggestions to organize your files.
+Apply what you need.
 - Supports text, audio, and images
 - Create and apply custom AI templates
 - Local-first LLM support (see advanced settings in plugin)